-Carbon monoxide (CO) is a colorless, odorless and toxic gas.
-It is a product of incomplete combustion coming from sources such as kerosene or gas space heaters, wood stoves, fireplaces, gasoline-powered equipment, automobile exhaust, and tobacco smoke.
+Carbon Monoxide (CO) is often called a silent killer- it is a colorless, odorless and toxic gas that can cause sudden illness or even death if inhaled.
+CO is a product of incomplete combustion coming from sources such as kerosene or gas space heaters, gas grills, gas and wood stoves, fireplaces, gasoline-powered equipment, automobile exhaust, and tobacco smoke.
 Exposure to CO usually comes from these sources when they are not properly maintained and/or being used in an area that is not well ventilated.

 Use this interactive tool to choose carbon monoxide indicators and measures to generate maps, bar charts and trend lines.